salsify/offline-sort/README.md

     # e.g. write to a file
   end
 ```
+The example above will create 3 files with 1 array each, then output them in sorted order.
+You should try different values of `chunk_size` to find the best speed/memory combination for your use case.
+In general larger chunk sizes will use more memory but run faster.

 Sorting is not limited to arrays.
 You can anything that can be expressed in a `Enumerable#sort_by` block.